IDMNYU/BlinkingBeeping/week1/notes.md

 ![leds and switches in parallel](http://cc.droolcup.com/wp-content/uploads/2015/07/bb.png)

 Multimeters are great tools for figuring out what is going on inside a circuit.
 [Adafruit has a very nice tutorial on how to use one.](https://learn.adafruit.com/multimeters/overview)

-Now that you have used a switch out of the box, make your own.
-[Here is a great example of how you should be thinking about the exercise for the week.](https://itp.nyu.edu/~tlc345/blog/mustache-switch/)